maelfabien/maelfabien.github.io/_pages/ml.md

 [Tableau-like in Python with Altair](https://maelfabien.github.io/machinelearning/Altair/) : Altair is a great Python library to create dashboards and interactive graphs like in Tableau.

+[A D3 tool to visualize French population](https://maelfabien.github.io/viz) : This tool demonstrates basic features of D3.js, including a nice color map, tooltips and zoom.

 <br>

 ![image](https://maelfabien.github.io/assets/images/sup_head.png)